EICR Certificate Cost

 An electrician usually charges around £200 per day.

-Generally, an electrical safety check will take between 2 to 4 hours.
-But how long it takes to do an EICR test and issue a certificate depends on how large the property is and if there are any complications along the way.
+How long it takes to do an EICR test and issue a certificate depends on property size, and if any complications are found along the way.

 Find Tradespeople, compare up to 3 quotes!